Ah, the senses: sight, sound, smell, taste, and touch. How do they relate to poetry writing?

 - Look for sentences that you can link together, words and phrases that can be joined under a common theme.
 For example, if a lot of your words, phrases, and sentences could be set outdoors, then they can be grouped together.

 - Finally, using the material you’ve generated, write a poem that stimulates each of the five senses.
-As a bonus, you can work in the sixth sense as well.

 - You can also work backwards.
-Start with a theme, then populate your lists with things that will engage the senses and that correlate with the theme you’ve chosen.
+Start with a theme, and then populate your lists with things that will engage the senses and that correlate with the theme you’ve chosen.

 - Need some ideas?
 Start by choosing a setting, such as an event, where it’s likely all fives senses would be stimulated.
 For example, at a wedding, there will be the scent of fresh flowers, the taste of a wedding cake, and the sound of “Here Comes the Bride.”
 Other likely events include concerts, parties, meetings, vacations, and — try this one — cleaning day.